IGNF/geoxygene-docs/site/documentation/application/style-interpolation.rst

 * Opacity,
 * Width,
 * Cap and Join: use first style value when :math:`\alpha < 0.5`, and second one otherwise
 * Expressive Stroke: requires to use the same shader and identical parameter set (different value).
 Textures can be interpolated if they share the same color space.
+GL viewer is required.

 Example basic stroke
 ====================